1436450789/learngit/readme.txt

-git is not great gpl update plua sf 1
+git is not great gpl update